daniellima338/LetsQuiz/README.md

 * #E1A02E: The orange color is also inspired by Who Wants To Be a Millionaire.
 It will be used as the text color, and has a good contrast to the Dark Blue.

-* #4C6976: Is a Teal color that goes well with the other blue colours.
-It will be used for the scoring board and tutorial.
+* #a4b100: Is a Yellow color that goes well with the other colours.
+It will be used as shadow for when a player wants to hit a button.

 I have used to contract checker on Coolors in order to make sure that the contract is sufficient.
 This way my content will be easily readable.